nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-report-server.md

-This topic explains how to setup the WPF Report Viewer to work with Telerik Report ServerPrerequisites
+This topic explains how to setup the WPF Report Viewer to work with Telerik Report Server

+##Prerequisites

 * Installed and running               [Telerik Report Server](http://docs.telerik.com/report-server/introduction) R2 2016 (2.1.16.x) or higher version.

 * A valid (enabled) user account - the built-in __Guest__ user account can be used as well.

 * In case you are not using [Item Templates ]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project%}),               add references to all the assemblies listed               [here]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/requirements-for-desktop-viewers-using-remote-report-sources%}).

-Configuring the WPF Report Viewer to work with Report Server
+##Configuring the WPF Report Viewer to work with Report Server

 ###